snpsuen/Kubeflow_quickstart/artifact/multiple/readme.md

 ### Containerize the DL source code

-Place the pytorch scripts as per the directory layout below.
+Place the pytorch scripts in a suitable environment as per the directory layout below.
 ```
 workspace/
 ├── simple_train_lib.py